faizaziz24/covid19_data_analysis/README.md

 # Welcome

 Welcome to COVID19 Data Visualization using Python.
-This is a project-based course which should take approximately 2 hours to finish.
-Before diving into the project, please take a look at the course objectives and structure:
+This is a project-based which should take approximately 2 hours to finish.
+Before diving into the project, please take a look at the project objectives and structure:

-# Course Objectives
+# Project Objectives
-In this course, we are going to focus on 3 learning objectives:
+In this project, we are going to focus on 3 learning objectives:

 1. Learn to use visualization to answer to some analytical questions
 2. Learn to use different graphs needed to illustrate insights in your dataset